 www.forbiddenplanet.co.uk Forbidden Planet International is a great site for anything to do with comics, graphic novels, movies and merchandise.
 They also have modern reproduction movie posters if your budget doesn't stretch to an original poster.

-www.se1pictureframes.co.uk is a picture framing company in central London.
-Sam is able to handle larger frames, UV filtering glazing and full conservation framing.
+www.framers.co.uk and www.se1pictureframes.co.uk are both based in central London and are able to handle any type of poster framing including larger frames, UV filtering glazing and full conservation framing.
 You do need to take care with framers as a lot of them will routinely dry mount posters (glue to the backing board), or worse, because they don’t understand how to frame historical artefacts.
 This can destroy the value and collectability of your poster.

 Q – What are the standard poster sizes?

 Poster sizes vary from country to country and have also changed over the years so there's no simple answer to this question.
 Here is a list with the most common variants, though.
 It's also important to remember that all the sizes given below are only approximate and actual sizes will vary from poster to poster (with linen-backed examples having an additional border of up to 1" all round).

 Australian Daybill 13" x 30" or (earlier) 14" x 40"

 Danish One Sheet.
 24" x 33".